 It’s also possible that White’s Gideon is related to Gideon Jackson, the main character of Howard Fast’s 1944 novel Freedom Road.
 Fast’s Gideon is a former slave who is elected to the United States Senate in the late 19th century and fights for land rights on behalf of former slaves and white sharecroppers.
 White and Fast were friends and created work for each other: White illustrated the cover of another of Fast’s books, while Fast wrote a short introduction about White’s work, printed along with the checklist for his 1950 exhibition at the American Contemporary Art (ACA) Gallery in New York.

 Whatever inspired White’s Gideon, the image conveys a striking power that continues to captivate.
-It joins more than 80 works by this talented painter and draftsman from across his more than four-decade career in Charles White: A Retrospective, on view through September 3.
-Learn more about the artist's life and work in the exhibition catalogue.
+It joins more than 80 works by this talented painter and draftsman from across his more than four-decade career in Charles White: A Retrospective.
+See this remarkable work through September 3.

 Source: Sarah Kelly Oehler and Esther Adler, editors.
-Charles White: A Retropective.
+Charles White: A Retrospective.
 Yale University Press, 2018.